cfech/docker-kubernetes/186_first_Kubernetes/README.md

 190 ------------ Restarting containers --------------

 If your container has an error and crashes kubernetes will restart our container.
 This is a behavior of our deployment.
-We want 1 pod(container) always runing so it will match the required state.
+We want 1 pod(container) always running so it will match the required state.

 can reproduce this by using the demo project in 186_first-kubernetes following the steps above (or just us my image on docker hub if still there) and launching the pod and adding a service with a load balancer, then navigating to the /error page which causes a crash, then back in cmd/terminal run